elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 describe("greeter", () => {
 ```

-  Second we invoke the test method, providing it an argument that in plain words explains what the function does, followed by a comma, a set of parentheses, arrow syntax and its own opening curly brace allowing us to nest more code within its block scope.
+  Second we invoke the test or it method, providing it an argument that in plain words explains what the function does, followed by a comma, a set of parentheses, arrow syntax and its own opening curly brace allowing us to nest more code within its block scope.

   ```javascript
   // a test/it method, nested within the describe block, that in plain words, describes that the function does.